grale.util

 True

-in the call tocalculateImagePredictions()
+setting was used in the call tocalculateImagePredictions()

 since otherwise there’s only one predicted position.Depending on the settings of such flags, and depending on the use of the derivatives-based prediction or the more accurate tracing, some of these results can yield the same value.